dcunited001/te-xel-io/app/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/SncapPrTusA" frameborder="0" allowfullscreen></iframe>

-In the video above, Bruce Lee demonstrates a master of spatial awareness, as applied to a strategic situation.
+In the video above, Bruce Lee demonstrates a mastery of spatial awareness, as applied to a strategic situation.
 However, be aware that the coordination of nunchuku technique requires time.
 Bruce Lee's choice of nunchuku movements restricts the space of movements available next.
 So success in this game not only requires mastery of technique, but also mastery of the coordination of technique to ensure versatility of next available techniques.
-Additionally, you need acute understand of your opponent's options in order to coordinate these techniques to allow your self the time and available reactions.
+Additionally, you need acute understanding of your opponent's options in order to coordinate these techniques to allow your self the time and available reactions.
 However, as you'll see with category theory, you find that your model is never really restricted.
 Instead of only considering the next available moves, you simply start understanding the nature of how moves can be combined.
 In this way, you'll find that your behavior can never truly be pigeon-holed, as long as you respect and avoid certain conditions throughout the game.
 Therefore, with experience, you retain the ability to react to nearly any situation.

 ### Languages